high-protein breakfast biscuits 3 ways

 INSTRUCTIONS

-Heat the oil in a skillet over medium heat, then add the onion and cook for 5 to 7 minutes, stirring occasionally, until translucent.
+Heat the oil in a large skillet over medium heat.
+Add the onion and cook, stirring occasionally, 4 to 5 minutes.

 INGREDIENTS